Editor’s Note: Updated September 2021

 1. Surgery

-Surgical subspecialties make up the second-most-popular specialty area for PAs, with general surgery at No. 8.
-Salaries in surgical subspecialties tend to be higher than average, with PAs making around $115,000 per year.
+Surgical subspecialties are now the most-popular specialty area for PAs, with general surgery at No. 8.
+Salaries in surgical subspecialties tend to be higher than average.
+In fact, the highest paying specialty in 2022 was cardiovascular/cardiothoracic surgery, with PAs making around $152,000 a year.
 PAs who specialize in surgery work under surgeons and participate in preoperative and postoperative care, diagnostic tests, and surgical procedures.
 Some of the most popular surgical subspecialties for PAs include cardiology and orthopedics.

 2. Emergency Care